Owl: Native American cultures

 People often allude to the reputation of owls as bearers of supernatural danger when they tell misbehaving children, "the owls will get you", and in most Native American folklore, owls are a symbol of death.

 According to the Apache and Seminole tribes, hearing owls hooting is considered the subject of numerous "bogeyman" stories told to warn children to remain indoors at night or not to cry too much, otherwise the owl may carry them away.
 In some tribal legends, owls are associated with spirits of the dead, and the bony circles around an owl's eyes are said to comprise the fingernails of apparitional humans.
 Sometimes owls are said to carry messages from beyond the grave or deliver supernatural warnings to people who have broken tribal taboos.

 The Aztecs and the Maya, along with other natives of Mesoamerica, considered the owl a symbol of death and destruction.
 In fact, the Aztec god of death, Mictlantecuhtli, was often depicted with owls.
 There is an old saying in Mexico that is still in use: Cuando el tecolote canta, el indio muere ("When the owl cries/sings, the Indian dies").
 The Popol Vuh, a Mayan religious text, describes owls as messengers of Xibalba (the Mayan "Place of Fright").

 The belief that owls are messengers and harbingers of the dark powers is also found among the Hočągara (Winnebago) of Wisconsin.
 When in earlier days the Hočągara committed the sin of killing enemies while they were within the sanctuary of the chief's lodge, an owl appeared and spoke to them in the voice of a human, saying, "From now on, the Hočągara will have no luck."
 This marked the beginning of the decline of their tribe.
 An owl appeared to Glory of the Morning, the only female chief of the Hočąk nation, and uttered her name.
 Soon after, she died.

-According to the culture of the Hopi, a Uto-Aztec tribe, taboos surround owls, which are associated with sorcery and other evils.
+In Hopi traditions, owls can carry associations with the underworld and death, and some Hopi witchcraft lore connects owls with sorcerers.

 The Ojibwe tribes, as well as their Aboriginal Canadian counterparts, used an owl as a symbol for both evil and death.
 In addition, they used owls as a symbol of very high status of spiritual leaders of their spirituality.

 The Pawnee tribes viewed owls as the symbol of protection from any danger within their realms.

 The Puebloan peoples associated owls with Skeleton Man, the god of death and the spirit of fertility.

 The Yakama tribes use an owl as a totem, to guide where and how forests and natural resources are useful with management.